Beautiful Days Festival

 Now this is a real hippy music festival run by real hippies (not sure if they’d admit to that).

-To top this off there is licensed real ale bars from Otter Brewery & a fantastic choice of food and craft stalls to keep festival goers fed and entertained.
+To top this off, there is licensed real ale bars from Otter Brewery & a fantastic choice of food and craft stalls to keep attendees fed and entertained.

-The main thing that really makes this medium sized festival as wonderful place is that Beautiful Days has no sponsorship, no branding and does not advertise.
+One of the many things that really makes this a wonderful event is that Beautiful Days has no sponsorship, no branding and does not advertise.
 This really is something that is needed in a society that heavily relies of brands and product placement.
-To be at a festival and just have fun and enjoy the music with the constant bombardment of advertising is a truly beautiful thing.
+To be at a festival and just have fun and enjoy the music without the constant bombardment of advertising is a truly beautiful thing.

-This festival has proved that by not selling out to big corporations you can still have a fantastic festival that gives the people great line ups, and a great venue.
+This festival has proved that by not selling out to big corporations you can still have a fantastic event that gives the people great line ups, and a great venue.
 All of this on offer and they do not overcharge to make up for it.
 This speaks very highly of the organisers.

-When the festival first started it was only a two day festival but as the festival has grown so has the number of days the festival runs, now a three day event with six stages Beautiful days has really come a long way.
-The festival runs on the third weekend of August and conveniently coincides with one of the most corporate festival of the year ‘V Festival’.
-Although this was not originally deliberate, Mark Chadwick (singer of the Levellers) liked it because “the ethos of the festival is the antithesis of V.”
+When it first started it was only a two day thing but, as it has grown, so has the number of days the festival runs.
+Now a three day event with many stages, Beautiful days has really come a long way.
+The festival used to conveniently coincide with one of the most corporate festival of the year ‘V Fest’.
+Although this was not originally deliberate, Mark Chadwick (singer of the Levellers) liked it because “the ethos of our festival is the antithesis of V.”

-In 2011 Beautiful Days was pronounced “Best Family Festival” by the UK Festival Awards.
+In 2011 it was pronounced “Best Family Festival” by the UK Festival Awards.

 It was awarded the Grass Roots Festival Award at the 2015 UK Festival Awards.